Frequently Asked Questions

 What song should I sing?Choose an audition song that best shows off your voice and acting abilities.
 Please do not sing a song from the show you are auditioning for because that may pigeon-hole you for that role only; whereas after the directors hear you, you may be considered for a multitude of roles.
 Choose a song that is similar in style and time period.
 For instance, if the show you are auditioning for was written in the 1990s, choose a contemporary musical theatre song to audition with.
 Still, at MTA, any song will do, and many first-time auditioners sing tunes like "Happy Birthday" or "Twinkle, Twinkle, Little Star."

-Should I bring an accompaniment CD, iPod or sheet music?Please bring an accompaniment CD or iPod and it is recommended that it is instrumental only with no voices.
+Should I bring an accompaniment CD, iPod or sheet music?Please bring an accompaniment CD or mobile device and it is recommended that it is instrumental only with no voices.
 Choose a one minute portion of the song to sing, and be certain of the track number.
 When an accompanist is provided (dependent upon the show), you will have the option of bringing sheet music and singing with a live accompanist.
 You will be able to tell the accompanist where to start and stop, what tempo you'd like the song to be played, as well as any other musical notes.
 If you are a first-time auditioner or beginner, just sing whatever you are comfortable with.
 It can even be acapella.

 What should I wear?Wear something nice that you are comfortable in.
 If there is a dance audition, bring dance attire or something that you can move in.
 Wear closed toe shoes for the dance portion of the audition.